EgoistD/Cosmic-Guess-Advanced/README.md

 🚀 Cosmic Guess Advanced
-Welcome to Cosmic Guess Advanced — the dumbest, funniest, most chaotic number‑guessing game in the galaxy.
+Welcome to Cosmic Guess Advanced —
-You’re not just guessing numbers… you’re burning rocket fuel, dodging meteors, flexing warp drives, and risking a RickRoll if you fail.
 Win, and you get +1000 Aura Points because why not. 🌟

 🎮 How to Play